Shakespeare Festival

 What's On

-One of Shakespeare’s most epic masterpieces will be played out in the stunning surrounds of Norwich Cathedral’s Cloister this summer.
+One of Shakespeare’s most powerful and poignant plays will be played out in the stunning surrounds of Norwich Cathedral’s Cloister this summer.

-Hamlet will be performed by The Lord Chamberlain’s Men (TLCM) on Thursday 4 and Friday 5 July 2024 at 7pm for the annual open-air Shakespeare Festival which is always a summer highlight at the Cathedral.
+Othello will be performed by The Lord Chamberlain’s Men (TLCM) on Friday 3 and Saturday 4 July 2026 at 7pm for the annual open-air Shakespeare Festival which is always a summer highlight at the Cathedral.

-It is a welcome return for The Lord Chamberlain’s Men who last year wowed audiences at the Cathedral with sold-out performances of Romeo and Juliet.
+The Lord Chamberlain’s Men present this Shakespearean tragedy in summer 2026 after last year wowing audiences at the Cathedral with sold-out performances of Twelfth Night.

 Each night the show starts at 7pm, and doors open at 6pm so you can enjoy drinks or picnics in the beautiful Cloister ahead of the performance.